.ae

-The internationalized country code top-level domain in the Arabic alphabet of the UAE is امارات., which is represented as .xn--mgbaam7a8h in Punycode.
+The internationalized country code top-level domain in the Arabic alphabet of the UAE is امارات., which is romanized as emarat.
+It is represented as .xn--mgbaam7a8h in Punycode.

 Second and third level domain registrations

-The domain ae is administered by the Telecommunications and Digital Government Regulatory Authority of UAE (TDRA).
+The domain ae is administered by the Telecommunications and Digital Government Regulatory Authority (TDRA) of the UAE.

 Registrations are permitted directly at the second level (unrestricted zone) or at the third level (restricted zone) beneath several category labels.
-During 1995–2003 co.ae was used for commercial entities, but this has been deprecated by UAEnic in 2003 in preference to the commercial use of second-level registrations; existing co.ae registrations were allowed to be retained if their registrants so desire.
+During 1995–2003 co.ae was used for commercial entities, but this has been deprecated by the UAE Network Information Center (UAEnic) in 2003 in preference to the commercial use of second-level registrations; existing co.ae registrations were allowed to be retained if their registrants so desire.
 During 2008 when ae was re-delegated to the TRA, the .aeDA published new policies in which co.ae was introduced only for local commercial companies provided that the name is connected to the business name.

 Re-delegation of .ae

 The .AE domain was originally delegated to UUNET.
 Recognising the domain should be administered in the country, the domain was transferred in 1995 to Etisalat, following a brief period of administration by the United Arab Emirates University.
 Since that time, Etisalat, through its division the UAE Network Information Center (UAEnic), has been responsible for the operation of the .ae domain.

 During GITEX 2006, TDRA announced that the .ae ccTLD management and operations will be re-delegated to TDRA from Etisalat/UAEnic, the current .ae ccTLD manager.
 A new entity called .ae Domain Administration (.aeDA) has been formed to take care of management and operations of .ae based on latest DNS and Domain Registry technologies.
 During January 2008, IANA officially re-delegated the .ae Domain to the TDRA.

 On 3 August 2008, the .aeDA took over the DNS and launched their services with the new registry system which supports registry–registrar model.
 Currently the .aeDA has accredited eight registrars from different parts of the world.
 For the first time, Internet users in the UAE will be able to register and manage their domain names under .ae automatically using an online system without going through manual process which used to take up to six weeks for domain registrations.
 As per .aeDA policies, current domain holders are allowed to transfer between registrars at no cost.